cyberphor/knowledge-base/cloud/service-providers/azure/offerings/compute/containers/README.md

 # Azure Containers
 Containers in Azure can be configured to use Azure Files or Azure Disks.
-Containers in Azure can be configured to use Azure Files or Azure Disks.

 ## Azure Container Instances
 The Azure Container Instances service is used to run containers.